nice-digital/interview-tests/Frontend/Calculator.md

 We ask all engineers to provide a solution to a short brief as part of our recruitment process at NICE.
 It's a great way for us to assess your technical abilities and help us understand the way you think about your development work.

-We'll anonymously review your solution before inviting you for interview.
-Your test would then also form part of the interview itself: we'll discuss your approach, code and tests.
+We'll anonymously review your solution before the interview.
+During the interview, we'll discuss your approach, code and tests.

 We look for a number of things when we're reviewing, including: